Data filtering for Aurora zero-ETL integrations with Amazon Redshift - Amazon Aurora

 Pattern

 A single integration can have a maximum of 99 total patterns.
-In the console, you can contain patterns within a single filter expression, or spread them out among multiple expressions.
+In the console, you can enter patterns within a single filter expression, or spread them out among multiple expressions.
 A single pattern can't exceed 256 characters in length.

 Data filters for a zero-ETL integration